-We place the emphasis on making decisions based on FACTS, STATISTICS, BEHAVIOURS and SCENARIOS where decisions should be logical and justifiable.
+We place the emphasis on making decisions based on facts, statistics, behaviours and scenarios where decisions should be logical and justifiable.

-Throughout the course students will learn to write and deliver in a logical order, search plans, derived from plausible scenarios created from the information collected from the missing person reports, statistics, missing person behaviour traits.
+Throughout the course students will learn to write and deliver in a logical order, search plans, derived from plausible scenarios created from the information collected from the missing person report, statistics, missing person behaviour traits.

 The syllabus includes:

 Search planning introduction (why, who, when, differences between planning and operations)

 Missing person behaviour studies and statistics

 Step 1 - Collect information and make the initial critical decisions (IPP, missing person type, terrain, map marking, attractors (reflectors) and statistical distances